Auxilor/auxilor.github.io/docs/ecobattlepass/ecobattlepass_effects/filters/battlepass_task.md

 # `battlepass_task`
 :::infoRequires:
-xBattlepass
+EcoBattlepass
 :::

-The list of battlepass rewards the effect should activate on
+The list of battlepass tasks the effect should activate on

-# Filter Syntax
+## Example Config

 ```yaml
 filters:
   battlepass_task: